wlsf82/EngageSphere/docs/TestEnvironment.md

 npm start
 ```

 The server will be listening on port 3001.
-If you need to change this, go to `/backend/server.js` and change the port variable value in the first line.
+If you need to change this, go to `/backend/server.js` and change the port variable value on line 6.

 ```js
 const port = 3001;